 A good fuel mix is crucial to look after the expensive, invaluable engine and could also provide you with an edge against other drivers who were a bit more clueless.
 With many years’ experience at my back, and I’ll share the wisdom about fuel I’ve picked up for you!

-So, what 2-stroke fuel ratio should you use for your go-kart?
+You should usually use a fuel ratio of 8oz oil to 1 gallon of fuel for a 2-stroke go-kart.
 If you open the manual about your 2-stroke, there will always be a recommended fuel to oil ratio that is considered the best for efficiency, safety and overall, keeping the engine properly lubricated.

 With all of that said and done, let’s look at some of the most common fuel-to-oil ratios that can be found for different engines, plus some useful tips about the whole process…